 1968: Actor Josh Brolin, best known for his roles in movies such as "The Goonies," "W.," "No Country for Old Men," "Milk," "True Grit" and "Men In Black 3," is born in Santa Monica, California.
 Brolin, the son of fellow actor James Brolin, was nominated for a Best Supporting Actor Oscar for "Milk."

-1968: Singer Chynna Phillips, the daughter of The Mamas & the Papas band members John and Michelle Phillips, and one-third of the pop group Wilson Phillips (center), is born Gilliam Chynna Phillips in Los Angeles, California.
+1968: Singer Chynna Phillips (center), the daughter of The Mamas & the Papas band members John and Michelle Phillips and one-third of the pop group Wilson Phillips, is born Gilliam Chynna Phillips in Los Angeles, California.

-1956: Actor and talk show host Arsenio Hall, best known as the host of "The Arsenio Hall Show" from 1989 to 1994 and a revival of the same show beginning in September 2013, is born in Cleveland, Ohio.
+1956: Actor and talk show host Arsenio Hall, best known as the host of "The Arsenio Hall Show" from 1989 to 1994 and a revival of the same show from 2013 to 2014, is born in Cleveland, Ohio.
 Hall has also starred in movies such as "Coming to America," "Harlem Nights," "Blankman" and "Black Dynamite."

 1952: Musician Michael McDonald, best known as the lead singer of The Doobie Brothers from 1976 to 1982 and for his solo work, is born in St. Louis, Missouri.
 Among the hits McDonald is known for are "Takin' It to the Streets," "Minute by Minute" and "What a Fool Believes," which was a No. 1 hit for The Doobie Brothers and earned McDonald a 1980 Grammy Award for Song of the Year along with co-writer Kenny Loggins.

 1945: Actress Maud Adams, best known for her roles as two different Bond girls in "The Man with the Golden Gun" and "Octopussy," is born Maud Solveig Christina Wikström in Luleå, Sweden.